Khushi-Balia/CodeKraft/README.md

 npm run dev
 ```

+Once the above command is executed, the frontend will be running at ```localhost:5173```.
+You can visit http://localhost:5173/ to view the website.

 #### Backend

 To generate a API Key, refer the steps as given <a href = "https://www.kdnuggets.com/how-to-access-and-use-gemini-api-for-free">here</a>.
 Create a new file in ```/model``` directory called ```config.txt``` and paste the API key in it.